jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 Initializing the map on the page does more than create a container in the map div.
 It also tells the browser to request the Mapbox Studio style.
 This can take variable amounts of time depending on how quickly the Mapbox server can respond to that request, and everything else you're going to add in the code relies on that style being loaded onto the map.
 As such, it's important to make sure the style is loaded before any more code is executed.

 Fortunately, the map object can tell your browser about certain events that occur when the map's state changes.
 One of these events is _load_, which is emitted when the style has been loaded into the map.
-Through the map.on method, you can make sure that none of the rest of your code is executed until that event occurs by placing it in a callback function that is called when the load event occurs.
+Through the `map.on` method, you can make sure that none of the rest of your code is executed until that event occurs by placing it in a callback function that is called when the load event occurs.

-To make sure the rest of the code can execute, it needs to live in a callback function that is executed when the map is finished loading.
+In summary, to make sure the rest of the JavaScript code can execute, it needs to be placed in a callback function that is executed when the map is finished loading.

 For this exercise you will have two load events, one for your owner map and one for your renter map.